surged20/homebrew-conversion-tools/README.md

 ## Badooga's markdown to 5etools converter

 An enhanced version of [Badooga's excellent markdown to 5etools json converter](https://github.com/badooga/Programs/tree/master/Dungeons%20and%20Dragons/5eTools) is included.
 The included version additionally supports
-- Markdown line image handling
+- Markdown inline image handling
+- Optionally update image urls using a base url string (useful when previewing markdown with images locally and updating for homebrew repo)
 - Setting unique area IDs automatically for header levels 1-4
-- Use as json _meta template to produce a turnkey file to upload to the Homebrew Manager.
+- Optionally use a json _meta template to produce a turnkey file to upload to the Homebrew Manager.

 ## Workflow Example